flopezag/fiware-testbed-deploy/doc/admin.md

 ### Installation

-The recommend installation method is using a virtualenv.
+The recommended installation method is using a virtualenv.
 Actually, the installation process is only about the python dependencies, because the scripts do not need installation.